⭐️⭐️⭐️⭐️⭐️ Book In-Home Session Here or FREE Consultation⭐️⭐️⭐️⭐️⭐️

 How Scars Disrupt the Body’s Electrical Communication

-Research has shown that when the skin’s epidermis is damaged—whether through burns, cuts, or even intentional marks like tattoos or piercings—the electrical properties of the skin are altered.
-Scar tissue obstructs the body’s electrical communication.
-This disruption affects the brain’s ability to send signals to the injured area, impeding the healing process.
+Research has shown that when the skin’s epidermis is damaged, whether through burns, cuts, or even intentional marks like tattoos or piercings, the electrical properties of the skin are altered.
+Scar tissue obstructs the body’s electrical communication, affecting the brain’s ability to send signals to the injured area, thereby impeding the healing process.
 The autonomic nervous system, which controls crucial functions like digestion, respiration, and the body's overall healing response, can also be thrown out of balance due to this breakdown in electrical communication.
 This can have far-reaching effects on the body’s ability to heal itself effectively.

 Scars and the Meridian System

-In addition to affecting the body’s electrical signals, scars can also interfere with the meridian system—an interconnected network of energy pathways that runs throughout the body.
+In addition to affecting the body’s electrical signals, scars can also interfere with the meridian system, an interconnected network of energy pathways that runs throughout the body.
 Even a small scar, especially if located along the midline, can significantly impact the flow of energy along these channels.
 This disruption can have profound negative effects on the body’s overall health and healing capabilities.
+To address these issues, modalities like meridian system therapy and microcurrent technology can be utilized to enhance scar tissue healing and restore balance.

 Avazzia Microcurrent Technology